 Ernesto Valverde

 It’s hard to imagine starting a Barcelona career off in a trickier way than a Clásico, but that’s what Ernesto Valverde had to do in 2017.
-With Neymar freshly departed and Madrid the incredible Liga and Champions League champions, Barcelona were nowhere near their rivals all game.
+With Neymar freshly departed and Madrid the incredible Liga and Champions League kings, Barcelona were nowhere near their rivals all game.
 Piqué admitted post-match that it was the first time he had ever felt “inferior” to Los Blancos.
 Not a good start.

-9. Quique Setién
+13. Quique Setién

 Real Madrid 2-0 Barcelona – 2020

-Setién’s tenure at Barcelona was supposed to be great but it turns out that he was better at having ideas than actually communicating and implementing them.
-His Barcelona were somehow even worse than Valverde’s and to make matters worse, Setién didn’t even stick to his convictions and start striker Martin Braithwaite, someone he lobbied for the board to sign outside the transfer window.
-Of course Braithwaite almost scored with his first-touch, but by then Madrid had too much momentum to be stopped and romped to victory.
+Setién’s tenure at Barcelona was supposed to be great, but it turns out that he was better at having ideas than actually communicating and implementing them.
+His Barcelona were somehow even worse than Valverde’s, and to make matters worse, Setién didn’t even stick to his convictions and start striker Martin Braithwaite, someone he lobbied for the board to sign outside the transfer window.
+Of course, Braithwaite almost scored with his first touch, but by then Madrid had too much momentum to be stopped and romped to victory.

-10. Julen Lopetegui
+14. Julen Lopetegui

 Barcelona 5-1 Real Madrid – 2018

-11. Rafa Benitez
+15. Rafa Benitez

 Real Madrid 0-4 Barcelona – 2015

 When Rafa Benitez’s Madrid were scheduled to face a Barcelona side without Messi, there was hope that they could defeat their old enemy.
-However the Madrid hierarchy didn’t want him to play Casemiro, which meant that Benitez had a 4-2-3-1 with no defensive midfielders.
-So when Blaugrana rocked up to the Bernabeu, even without Messi they utterly tormented their hosts.
-Barcelona were better from start to finish and Los Blancos were lucky that the score was only 0-4.
+However, the Madrid hierarchy didn’t want him to play Casemiro, which meant that Benitez had a 4-2-3-1 with no defensive midfielders.
+So when Blaugrana rocked up to the Bernabeu, even without Messi, they utterly tormented their hosts.
+Barcelona were better from start to finish, and Los Blancos were lucky that the score was only 0-4.
 This was a brutal beatdown.

-12. José Mourinho
+16. José Mourinho

 Barcelona 5-0 Real Madrid – 2010